JongHwan-K/JongHwan-K.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jonghwan Kim - Academic Personal Website"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my academic website!
-I am Jonghwan Kim, a Ph.D. student at the Graduate School of Data Science, Seoul National University.
+I am Jonghwan Kim, a Ph.D. student at the Graduate School of Data Science, Seoul National University, focusing on trustworthy causal inference and uncertainty quantification in machine learning.

 ## Research Interests

-My research focuses on the intersection of **causal inference and machine learning**.
+My research focuses on the intersection of **causal inference and machine learning**, with particular emphasis on developing **trustworthy causal inference methods**.
 I am particularly interested in:

 - **Causal Discovery**: Developing methods to identify causal relationships from observational data
 - **Causal Machine Learning**: Integrating causal reasoning with machine learning algorithms
 - **Time Series Causal Inference**: Extending causal machine learning to time series data

+Recently, I am deeply interested in **uncertainty quantification** as a means to achieve more reliable and valid causal inference.
+My work aims to develop methods that not only provide causal estimates but also quantify the uncertainty associated with these estimates, ensuring that the resulting inferences are trustworthy and can be safely used for decision-making in real-world applications.

 ## Education